BaoTrNG/IOT-and-CLOUD_Measure-dB-and-CO-PPM/README.md

 measure CO ppm and noise level(dB) and send to iot cloud to display in chart, gauge chart in real time.
 If value above threshhold (1000 for ppm
-80 for dB) then send a warning message to user email.
+80 for dB) then send a warning email to user email.

  -----------PARTS REQUIRE-----------